DonaldWhyte/algorithmic-trading-using-high-perf-data-processing-in-python/contents.md

 [NEXT]
 <!-- .slide: class="medium-slide" -->
-# Disclaimer!
+# ⚠️ Disclaimer! ⚠️

 The following strategy is for demonstration purposes only.

-Don't take it as real investment/trading advice.
+Don't take it as real investment advice.

-_note_
-TODO: add warning sign unicode to the slides!

 [NEXT]
 <!-- .slide: class="large-slide" -->